r-owen/seguin_web_server/README.md

     * The upper button shows the current pick color (blank if pick 0).
       Press it to advance to the next pick.
-      You may also advance by pressing the loom's pedal, or the "PICK"" button on the loom's control panel.
+      You may also advance by pressing the loom's pedal or the "PICK"" button on the loom's control panel.

     * The lower button shows whether you are weaving (green down arrow) or unweaving (red up arrow).
       The arrow points in the direction cloth is moving through the loom.